Skip to content

 uenv run --view=default prgenv-gnu/24.11:v1 -- code tunnel --name=$CLUSTER_NAME-tunnel

-Once the tunnel is configured, you can access it from VSCode.
+Once the tunnel is configured, you can access it from VS Code.

 Warning